Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Proposed Algorithm

 where $t_k=(k-1)H$ is the starting time of the $k$th epoch.
 The parameters are updated following \eqref{udpates_algorotihm}.
 To update the Lagrange multiplier, we need an estimation of $J_c(\theta_k)$, which is obtained as the average cost of the $k$th epoch.
 It should be noted that we remove the first $N$ samples from the $k$th epoch because we require the state distribution emanating from the remaining samples to be close enough to the stationary distribution $d^{\pi_{\theta_k}}$, which is the key to make $\hat{J}_c(\theta_k)$ close to $J_c(\theta_k)$.
 The following lemma demonstrates that $\hat{A}_{\mathrm{L},\lambda_k}^{\pi_{\theta_k}}(s, a)$ is a good estimator of $A_{\mathrm{L},\lambda_k}^{\pi_{\theta_k}}(s, a)$.

 \begin{lemma} The following inequality holds $\forall k$, $\forall (s, a)$ and sufficiently large $T$.

 \end{lemma}

 Lemma \ref{lemma_good_estimator} shows that the $L_2$ error of our proposed advantage estimator can be bounded above as $\Tilde{\mathcal{O}}(T^{-\xi})$.
 We later utilize the above result to prove the goodness of the gradient estimator.
-It is to be clarified that our Algorithm \ref{alg:estQ} is inspired by Algorithm 2 of \citep{wei2020model}.
-However, while the authors of \citep{wei2020model} choose $H=\tilde{\mathcal{O}}(1)$, we adapt $H=\tilde{\mathcal{O}}(T^{\xi})$.
-This subtle change turns out to be important in proving a sublinear regret for general parametrization.
+It is to be clarified that our Algorithm \ref{alg:estQ} is inspired by Algorithm 2 of \cite{wei2020model}.
+However, while the authors of \cite{wei2020model} choose $H=\tilde{\mathcal{O}}(1)$, we adapt $H=\tilde{\mathcal{O}}(T^{\xi})$.
+This subtle change is important in proving a sublinear regret for general parametrization.